trashgomi/mojique-translation/README.md

 ### Communication

-We are currently using the [OMOORG discord](https://discord.gg/Zs3dgsP) to chat and co-operate.
-Please join us there.
+We are currently using a Discord group chat to co-operate.
+Please join us there: add me at **trashゴミ#7244**.

 ### Donations

 It is possible that some of our contributors may wish to receive donations - but this isn't happening yet.
 We would have to decide whether this is feasible; how it can be managed; and methods of transfer.
-It may also not be okay to do without Aoi Kurage's blessing.
+It may also not be okay to do without Ao Kurage's blessing.

 ## Setup